FAA leader acknowledges lax Boeing oversight before Alaska flight 1282 incident

 The plan addresses findings from the FAA’s audits and recommendations from an FAA-convened review panel, in addition to feedback from Boeing employees, and covers increased workforce training, simplifying production processes, eliminating defects and shoring up the safety culture.

-“Many of these actions are underway, and our team is committed to executing on each element of the plan,” Dave Calhoun, Boeing’s CEO, said in late May.
+“Many of these actions are underway, and our team is committed to executing on each element of the plan,” David Calhoun, Boeing’s chief executive, said in late May.
 “It is through this continuous learning and improvement process that our industry has made commercial aviation the safest mode of transportation.
 The actions we are taking today will further strengthen that foundation.”

 “The question is, what can you do to change this culture?
 You were overwhelmingly confirmed to be the agent in charge of the FAA.
 You had an overwhelming vote in the United States Senate.
 So, we’re counting on you to be that agent of change.
 We know that this begins with taking a hard look a the agency itself.”